This post was last updated on March 4th, 2025 at 02:07 pm

 The Welsh Language: A History by Janet Davies

-The existence of the Welsh-language can come as a surprise to those who assume that English is the foundation language of Britain.
+From the blurb: The existence of the Welsh language can come as a surprise to those who assume that English is the foundation language of Britain.
 However, J. R. R. Tolkien described Welsh as the ‘senior language of the men of Britain’.
 Visitors from outside Wales may be intrigued by the existence of Welsh and will want to find out how a language which has, for at least fifteen hundred years, been the closest neighbour of English, enjoys such vibrancy, bearing in mind that English has obliterated languages thousands of miles from the coasts of England.
 This book offers a broad historical survey of Welsh-language culture from sixth-century heroic poetry to television and pop culture in the early twenty-first century.

 Great Welsh Gifts: Gwenllian the Welsh Warrior Princess by Peter Newton

-‘They came, they saw, they conquered’—words that accurately describe the actions of the Norman conquest of Britain.
+From the blurb: ‘They came, they saw, they conquered’—words that accurately describe the actions of the Norman conquest of Britain.
 In 1097 AD, with the subjugation of England and Scotland complete, the Norman king, William Rufus, gathered his mighty forces at the borders of Wales; his intentions were simply to annihilate the Welsh nation and rule its lands.

 Earlier that year, in the royal household of the king of Gwynedd, a princess was born; a child who, in future years, would rise from the ashes of pain and despair to lead her people in body and spirit against these foreign intruders.

-Through her valiant, unselfish and untimely tragic actions, her notoriety grew to rival the infamous Celtic warrior queen Buddug (Boudica).
-Then, on the eve of battle, when the impassioned Welsh forces stood facing the mightiest army in Europe, a cry resounded from the throats of countless thousands of patriotic Welshmen and women, that would ultimately drive them on to victory ‘Gwenllian’!
+Through her valiant, unselfish, and untimely tragic actions, her notoriety grew to rival the infamous Celtic warrior queen Buddug (Boudica).
+Then, on the eve of battle, when the impassioned Welsh forces stood facing the mightiest army in Europe, a cry resounded from the throats of countless thousands of patriotic Welshmen and women that would ultimately drive them on to victory ‘Gwenllian’!

 For more great Welsh gifts, visit The Welsh Gift Shop in Tenby or shop The Welsh Gift Shop online.